 Bachelor of Science in Nursing (RN-BSN)

 The RN-BSN program is for those with existing Registered Nurse (RN) license that are interested in completing their baccalaureate degree.
 The RN-BSN program design allows the smooth transition from Associate of Science in Nursing to Bachelor of Science in Nursing.
 The program embodies a coherent course of study.
 In addition to the 60 credit hours in core requirements (Core Areas A-F), 32 hours of credit for previous ASN course work, acceptance into the institution‘s BSN degree program, and 30 semester credit hours will be required for bachelor degree completion, totaling 122 semester credit hours.
-The SGSC School of Nursing offers the RN-BSN program in a Hybrid format on the Douglas campus.
-Students in this hybrid program would be required to meet on the campus periodically each semester.
+The SGSC School of Nursing offers the RN-BSN program in an online format.

 The requirements for entry into the program are that the student must:

 • Submit an application and be admitted to SGSC.

 • Submit an application to the School of Nursing.